 Substance abuse is a complex obstacle to overcome, and recovery is an ongoing process that does not end after treatment.
 Many assume that drug abuse recovery only includes detox.
 In reality, detox is merely a brief treatment period that assists in expelling substances from the body and dealing with withdrawal symptoms.
-The lack of extended treatment after detox is a main contributor of why there is an 85 percent chance of relapse for those recovering from an addiction to opiates.
+There is an 85 percent chance of relapse for those recovering from an addiction to opiatesm and lack of extended treatment after detox may be a contributing factor.
 Aftercare is an essential part of recovery from addiction.
 Here are a few of the top reasons that ongoing treatment programs are so important for those recovering from drug abuse.

 Underlying Psychological Issues

 Drug addiction is not a problem that is isolated to the drugs themselves.
 Often times, those struggling with drug abuse issues have underlying issues that contribute to the reasons that they use.
-These issues vary, but some common contributing factors to drug abuse include past trauma, mental illness, and an unhealthy home environment.
-These issues are just as important as the physical dependency of drug abuse and need to be addressed as a part of comprehensive recovery program that gets to the underlying causes that trigger the substance abuse.
-Aftercare can include sessions with a therapist, group therapy sessions with others recovering from addiction, and ongoing medical treatment.
+These issues vary, but some common contributing factors to drug abuse include past trauma, mental illness, and an unhealthy home environment .
+Because these factors play as strong a role as the physical dependency itself, aftercare can include sessions with a therapist, group therapy sessions with others recovering from addiction, and ongoing medical treatment.

 A patient’s lifestyle is constantly changing before, during, and after treatment for addiction.
 While detox can help rid a user of their physical addiction, lifestyle habits can trigger relapse outside of treatment.
 Establishing a support network that can encourage good decisions, identify triggers for relapse, and otherwise rearrange negative lifestyle habits can go a long way in sustaining recovery.
 Successful aftercare involves coaching individuals to make positive changes and continue to make decisions that will prevent relapse.
 That process can take months or years and is a constantly evolving process that is not possible without the appropriate tools.